Hello there, and thanks for stopping by!

-- Salesforce Classic and Lighting edition are both supported.
+- Salesforce Classic and Lighting editions are both supported.

 - Make sure that your Salesforce account is API enabled.

-- Create a test list(s), Campaign(s), or records for testing purposes.
+- Create a test Campaign(s) or records for testing purposes.

-- Scheduling of a Sync Profile is available on Free and Paid plans.
+- Scheduling of a Set Up is available on the Free Trial and Paid plans.
 (Step 6)

 - Sync on Demand included for easy testing of your integration scenarios

-- Scheduling of a Sync Profile is available on both Free and Paid plans (Step 6)
+- Scheduling of a Set Up is available on Free Trial and Paid plans (Step 6)

-Logging in to your SyncApps account will land you the SyncApps Dashboard.
-Head to Sync Profiles and Once you’ve selected the Sync Profiles tab, tap the “Create Sync Profile” button.
+Logging into your SyncApps account will land you in the SyncApps Dashboard.
+Head to Set Ups and once you’ve selected the Set Ups tab, tap the “Create Set Up” button.

-Enter any designated name for your new Sync Profile as your identifier.
-Then in Sync Type, select Salesforce to Constant Contact.
+Enter any designated name for your new Set Up as your identifier.
+Then for the Sync Type, select Constant Contact for Salesforce.